relateddigital/visilabs-ios/README.md

 Depending on your needs you can initialize Visilabs with various number of parameters.

 In simplest form Visilabs IOS SDK could be initialized with 6 mandatory parameters.
 If you initialize Visilabs IOS SDK this way, only event logging functionalities would be available.
-The following example shows this initialization.
+The following example shows this type of initialization.

 ```swift
 Visilabs.createAPI(organizationId: "YOUR_ORGANIZATION_ID", siteId: "YOUR_SITE_ID"